shanemileham/shanemileham.github.io/_kb/professional/hiring/interview.md

   - Inform candidate of next steps and timeline

 ## Qualities to look for
-- Culture match
+- Culture match / vision alignment
 - Growth mindset
 - Transparency/communication
 - Polymathic approach
 - Logical/Analytic/Creative thinking
 - Empathy
 - Strategic insight (do they get the vision?)
-- Passion/fight (e.g. How do you respond to adversity?)
+- Passion/fire (e.g. How do you respond to adversity?)
+- Genius (Tell me something about my company I've never heard before)
+- Initiative

+And of course
+- Ability to execute the job specifications

 ## Questions
 - How did you hear about X?
 Why are you interested in X?
 What do you want to get out of it? (motivation)